 Barton Medical Imaging is fully accredited with the latest technology and the newest trends.
 This technology, combined with the compassion and caring staff of our Medical Imaging department provide a healing environment where medical excellence is the standard.

-Please call 530.543.5868 for a cost estimate and to schedule your MRI appointment with a referral from your physician.
+Please call 530.543.5868 for a cost estimate and to schedule your CT Scan or MRI appointment with a referral from your physician.

 - Our advanced Medical Imaging services offer patient CT shields for the chest, eye and thyroid areas.
 Medical shields reduce harmful radiation exposure by up to 57 percent and do not sacrifice the quality of the resulting images.